Sam Morsy: Ipswich Town

-On 31 August 2021, Morsy joined League One club Ipswich Town on a three-year deal after being signed for an undisclosed fee; arriving as the "Tractor Boys" 19th signing of the summer transfer window, it marked the third time he would play under manager Paul Cook.
+On 31 August 2021, Morsy joined League One club Ipswich Town on a three-year deal after being signed for an undisclosed fee; arriving as the club's 19th signing of the summer transfer window, it marked the third time he would play under manager Paul Cook.
 He was named club captain in October 2021.
 He scored his first goal for Ipswich on 5 March, netting the opening goal in a 2–0 away win against Fleetwood Town.
 Speaking later that month, new manager Kieran McKenna said that Morsy was forming a good bond with him.
 McKenna instructed Morsy to get further forward and score more goals.
-He was a linked to a move back to the Championship in the summer, though he remained with the club.
 He scored four goals in 49 games in the 2022–23 campaign as Ipswich secured promotion as runners-up to Plymouth Argyle, with the club reaching 98 points and 100 goals.
 He described the achievement as "absolutely incredible".
 He was named in the League One PFA Team of the Year, alongside teammates Leif Davis and Conor Chaplin, and was linked with a move to the Saudi Pro League.

 Morsy was voted the club's Player of the Month for August 2023 and nominated for the Championship Player of the Month award.
 He missed just four league games of the 2023–24 season, all due to suspension, as Ipswich secured back-to-back promotions with another second-place finish.
 He dedicated the promotion to the people of Palestine and credited manager Kieran McKenna for transforming the club's fortunes.
 He was named as the club's Men's Player of the Year and as PFA Fans' Championship Player of the Year.
 McKenna praised Morsy for his leadership, performance and fitness level.
-In July, Morsy signed a new two-year deal with the Tractor Boys, keeping him at Portman Road until 2026.
+In July, Morsy signed a new two-year deal with Ipswich, keeping him at Portman Road until 2026.

 He scored his first Premier League goal on 21 September, when his added-time equaliser secured a 1–1 draw at Southampton.
-Morsy was the only Premier League captain not to wear a rainbow-coloured armband during the Stonewall's Rainbow Laces Campaign, citing religious grounds.
-Though accepted by fans, his decision did cause disappointment with the LGBTQ+ supporters' group Rainbow Tractors, even raising some thoughts of hypocrisy when taking into account that he has previously worn wearing a shirt containing a sponsorship logo related to gambling, which is forbidden by Islam.
+Morsy was the only Premier League captain not to wear a rainbow-coloured armband during Stonewall's Rainbow Laces campaign, citing religious grounds.
+Though accepted by fans, his decision caused disappointment with the LGBTQ+ supporters' group Rainbow Tractors, who raised a suggestion of hypocrisy when taking into account that he had previously worn a shirt containing a sponsorship logo related to gambling, which is forbidden by Islam.
 Speaking after relegation was confirmed in April, Morsy committed his future to the club.

 Kuwait SC

 On 24 July 2025, Morsy joined Kuwait Premier League champions Kuwait SC on a free transfer.
 After three league games and a red card against Al-Arabi, he was released two months into his contract.

-Morsy began training with Wolverhampton Wanderers in November 2025.